shanestorks/mistral/README_gl.md

 *Note: in addition to the above environment fixes, I had to change "wikitext" in `conf/datasets/wikitext2.yaml` to "Salesforce/wikitext".*

-**After initial setup, do this each time to preapre the environment:**
+**After initial setup, do this each time to prepare the environment:**

 ```
 module load python3.11-anaconda/2024.02